 Kerrie Klein BSN ’07 is not one to shy away from the action.
 Before becoming a nurse, she got her adrenaline rush as a paramedic, although ultimately that became old.
 So did the lack of a steady income and career advancement.
 As she pondered what to do next, she thought she should take advantage of her background in clinical care, but she wasn’t sure how.

-As a nurse anesthetist, Klein is involved in the highest-risk procedures in terms of exposure to the virus, with a first-hand view of its devastating effects.
-For example, Klein intubated a patient who was COVID-positive and not responding to treatment despite being intubated, getting CPR, and having a tube thrust into her chest to decompress air surrounding her lung.
+As a nurse anesthetist, Klein is involved in the highest-risk procedures in terms of exposure to the virus, getting a first-hand view of its devastating effects.
+For example, Klein intubated a patient who was COVID-positive and not responding to treatment, despite being intubated, getting CPR, and having a tube thrust into her chest to decompress air surrounding her lung.
 Each step added more opportunities for the virus to be aerosolized.

 Even before a routine surgery, Klein is on the front lines.
 She’ll go in and intubate the patient in the OR and sit in the room alone with the patient as the air is being filtered.
 “We’re like the bomb squad going in by ourselves.
 ‘Ok you guys, you can come in now, we’ve deactivated the bomb.’”

-Klein lives alone, and while that eases the fear of whom she might be infecting when she goes home every day, she says that the social isolation is starting to wear on her.
-“It’s hard not to see people,” she admits, “but I’m going to be very responsible because I could definitely be a carrier and not know.
-I’m a high risk for that.”
+Although Klein refers to herself as a bit of a lone wolf, she says that the social isolation is starting to wear on her.
+“It’s hard not to see people,” she admits, “but I’m going to be very responsible because I could definitely be a carrier and not know.”

 Klein refers to nursing as an important, often underappreciated job.
 And although she loves her career, she can’t imagine being a new nurse or doctor during this time.
 “The only thing keeping me going is my experience,” she says.
 “The intuition that comes from experience.
 It’s our responsibility as a community to fix the problems associated with responding to a pandemic.”